clarity clinic

 How to Know if a PHP/IOP Program Is Right for Your Teen

 Deciding whether a Partial Hospitalization Program (PHP) or Intensive Outpatient Program (IOP) is the right fit for your teen can feel challenging, but there are clear signs and factors to consider.
-Here’s how to determine if a PHP or IOP is the best option for your teen’s needs:
+Here are a few things to look at to help you decide if a PHP or IOP is potentially a good fit for your teen’s needs:

-• Level of Support Needed: If your teen is struggling with severe mental health, behavioral, or emotional challenges, but doesn’t require 24/7 inpatient or residential care, a PHP or IOP can provide the structured support they need while allowing them to live at home.
+• Level of Support Needed: If your teen is struggling with mental health, behavioral, or emotional challenges, but typical weekly therapy doesn’t seem to be helping, a PHP or IOP can provide the structured support they need to get better.

 • Impact on Daily Functioning: If your teen’s struggles are affecting their ability to attend school, maintain relationships, or participate in daily activities, a PHP or IOP can help them regain stability and develop coping skills.

-• Previous Treatment Attempts: If outpatient therapy or counseling hasn’t been enough to address your teen’s needs, PHP or IOP offers a more intensive level of care with multiple individual and group therapy sessions per week.
+• Previous Treatment Attempts: If outpatient therapy, counseling, or medication management alone haven’t been enough to address your teen’s needs, PHP or IOP offers a more supportive level of care with multiple individual and group therapy sessions per week.
 They may additionally meet with medication providers if necessary and appropriate for their treatment needs

 • Recommendation from a Professional: If a therapist, counselor, or doctor has recommended a higher level of care than traditional outpatient therapy, a PHP or IOP could be the next step.